wazuh/wazuh-documentation/source/amazon/installation.rst

       <run_on_start>no</run_on_start>
     </wodle>

-*Check the user manual reference to read more details about each setting:* :ref:`AWS CloudTrail settings <cloudtrail_settings>`
+*Check the user manual reference to read more details about each setting:* :doc:`AWS CloudTrail settings <../user-manual/reference/ossec-conf/wodle-cloudtrail>`

 Credentials could be loaded from different locations, you could either specify the credentials as they are in the previous block of configuration or load them from other `Boto3 supported locations. <http://boto3.readthedocs.io/en/latest/guide/configuration.html#configuring-credentials>`_

-3. Restart Manager or Agent to apply changes
+3. Restart Manager or Agent to apply changes.

 Wazuh host: Validate the integration